 4. Wear good shoes.
 Supportive, stable shoes are critical to those with standing jobs.
 They should be fitted properly for length and width and allow a bit of room for the feet to swell during the day.
 Shoes that are more rigid than flexible are better and they should be a bit higher in the heel than the forefoot.
 Also, too many people try to get the lightest shoe possible.
 Lighter shoes tend to have less support and that is not good for your feet.

 5. Wear arch supports or custom foot orthotics.
 Much of the work done by the foot and leg muscles during standing is to help stabilize the body.
 When the foot is properly supported by an orthotic, the feet and legs are placed in proper alignment and the muscles don't have to work nearly as hard.
 As a result, the legs should be much less fatigued (and much less sore) at the end of the day.

 Standing in one place for prolonged periods of time is notorious for causing foot and leg pain.
 This may be unavoidable if you have a standing occupation, but, by taking the steps above, you can reduce the effects.

 Also, remember that these problems don't just affect those who work standing on their feet, but anyone who is on their feet for cooking, housework, hobbies and even shopping.

-For more information about the products mentioned above visit Foot Traffik, shoe and podiatry store on 3rd and Cherry Avenue in Long Beach.
-They carry a wide selection of foot care products to relieve foot and leg pain.
+For more information about the above products visit Foot Traffik, the healthy foot and podiatry store on 3rd and Cherry Avenue in Long Beach.
+They carry a wide selection of supportive shoes, comfort footwear, arch supports, insoles and foot care products to relieve foot, back and even knee pain.